run-x/opta-docs/content/en/Modules/AWS/Environment/k8s-cluster.md

 ### Fields

 - `min_nodes` -- Optional.
 The minimum number of nodes to be set by the autoscaler in for the default nodegroup.
 Defaults to 3.
 - `max_nodes` -- Optional.
-The minimum number of nodes to be set by the autoscaler in for the default nodegroup.
+The maximum number of nodes to be set by the autoscaler in for the default nodegroup.
 Defaults to 5.
 - `node_disk_size` -- Optional.
 The size of disk to give the nodes' ec2s.
 Defaults to 20(GB)
 - `node_instance_type` -- Optional.
 The [ec2 instance type](https://aws.amazon.com/ec2/instance-types/) for the nodes.
 Defaults
   to t3.medium (highly unrecommended to set to smaller)